 Suheyla Hussein of Mind Remedies therapy and counseling is an HPC registered and BABCP accredited Chartered Counseling Psychologist.
 She has over 6 years experience which includes working in both the private and public sector with clients who experience mild, moderate and severe and enduring mental health problems providing short term and long term Cognitive Behavioral Therapy (CBT).

 Suheyla currently works in the NHS providing brief CBT to clients with difficulties ranging from OCD, PTSD, Anxiety, eating disorders and Depression.
 She has also worked with adolescents, providing therapy for a wide range of difficulties.
 Suheyla uses the CBT model of therapy, which is enhanced with ACT, Mindfulness, Compassion Focused Therapy (CFT), Schema focused techniques and EMDR.

 CBT can help with depression, anxiety, OCD, PTSD, Eating Disorders, low self –esteem, childhood trauma and phobias.
 It may be necessary to explore childhood and adolescent experiences, however, the focus of the therapy will primarily be on the ‘here and now’ with an understanding of how childhood experiences may be affecting life now.

-CBT aims to help the individual link their thoughts, feelings and behaviours and to establish any unhelpful thoughts and behaviours that may be keeping their problems going.
-CBT is a brief and goal focused therapy, which has a focus on tasks in-between sessions so that the individual can learn new more helpful behaviours, which will improve mood.
+CBT aims to help the individual link their thoughts, feelings and behaviors and to establish any unhelpful thoughts and behaviors that may be keeping their problems going.
+CBT is a brief and goal focused therapy, which has a focus on tasks in-between sessions so that the individual can learn new more helpful behaviors, which will improve mood.
 Tasks in-between sessions, are likely to involve facing fears to test out their beliefs and predictions in certain situations.